dodona-edu/dodona-edu.github.io/en/guides/creating-an-api-token/README.md

 ## 1. Go to your profile page

 First, go to your profile page by clicking the link in the dropdown menu.
-Alternatively, you can enter the /profile URL in your searchbar.
+Alternatively, you can browse to [dodona.ugent.be/profile](https://dodona.ugent.be/profile).

 ![My Profile](./my-profile.png)

 ## 2. Create a token

 Scroll to the middle of the page and generate a new token by clicking the `+`-button.
-Fill in a description of your choice.
+Fill in a description of your choice (ex. _pycharm_).
 This allows you to identify the token later on, as it tells you which program uses that specific token.

 ![Create a token](./create-new-token.png)